From Action Labels to Sets: Rethinking Action Supervision for Imitation Learning from Corrective Feedback: Policy Shaping via Desired Action Sets

-In this section, we show how to train a robot policy using desired action spaces.
-First, in Section~\ref{sec:sub:implicit_policy_shaping}, we introduce the loss function to align the robot policy with a target policy.
-Next, in Section \ref{sec:target_policy}, we define this target policy via Bayes’s rule, specifying the observation model and prior.
-Then, Section~\ref{sec:sub:algorithm_implicit_policy_shaping} summarizes the resulting algorithm for implicit policy shaping.
-Finally, in Section~\ref{sec:sub:explicit_policy_shaping}, we provide a simplified formulation, which assumes a Gaussian-parameterized policy.
+In this section, we describe how desired action sets are used to train the robot policy.
+Given a desired action set constructed from corrective feedback, we seek to update the policy so that its action distribution shifts toward actions aligned with that set.
+Section~\ref{sec:sub:implicit_policy_shaping} introduces the loss function for policy shaping, and Section~\ref{sec:target_policy} defines the target distribution used by this loss, including its observation model and prior.
+Section~\ref{sec:sub:algorithm_implicit_policy_shaping} summarizes the resulting policy shaping algorithm.
+Finally, Section~\ref{sec:sub:explicit_policy_shaping} presents a simplified formulation under a Gaussian policy assumption.